 ✨ Recent highlights include:

-- Hey Nico, Got a Minute (January 2026)—An epistolary memoir of letters from father to son.
+- Hey Nico, Got a Minute —An epistolary memoir of letters from father to son.

-- Poems from Unearth appearing in Spillwords and Poetry Habitat.
+- Poems appearing in Spillwords and Poetry Habitat.

 📚 To explore the full list of my books and essays, visit the Books & Essays page.